Kyanika

 Kyanika is a settlement in Kisoro District in the Western Region of Uganda.

 Location

 Kyanika is in Kisoro District, Kigezi sub-region.
 The town sits adjacent to Cyanika, across Uganda's international border with Rwanda.
-This is approximately 10 km, south-east of the town of Kisoro, where the district headquarters are located.
+The town is approximately 10 km, south-east of the town of Kisoro, where the district headquarters are located.

-It is approximately 490 km, by road, southwest of Kampala, Uganda's capital and largest city.
+The settlement is approximately 490 km, by road, southwest of Kampala, Uganda's capital and largest city.
 The coordinates of Kyanika, Uganda are 1°20'20.0"S, 29°44'20.0"E (Latitude:-1.338889; Longitude:29.738889).
 The town sits at an average elevation of 1953 m above sea level.

 Overview

 Immediately south of Kyanika, across the Rwandan border, is the town of Cyanika.
 The Kyanika/Cyanika border crossing is an important transit point between the two countries.
 The other two major road crossings are Katuna/Gatuna and Mirama Hills/Kagitumba.

 Points of interest

-The following additional points of interest lie within the town limits or close to the edges of the town: (a) the offices of Kyanika Town Council (b) Kyanika central market (c) Kabale–Kisoro–Bunagana Road: The 10.6 km southern extension of this road, from Kisoro to Kyanika, ends here.
+The following additional points of interest lie within or close to the town limits: (a) the offices of Kyanika Town Council (b) Kyanika central market (c) Kabale–Kisoro–Bunagana Road: The 10.6 km southern extension of this road, from Kisoro to Kyanika, ends here.